empire

 - The Empire of Vietnam was a short-lived client state of Japan governing Vietnam between March 11 and August 23, 1945.

-- A group of states or other territories that owe allegiance to a foreign power.
+- The group of states or other territories that owe allegiance to an imperial power (foreign to them), when distinguished from the native territory of that power; imperial possessions.

 - An expansive and powerful enterprise under the control of one person or group.